japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveAliases.md

 # ResolveAliases Logical Resolution Rule

-`ResolveAliases` is a logical resolution rule that the link:spark-sql-Analyzer.adoc#ResolveAliases[logical query plan analyzer] uses to <<apply, FIXME>> in an entire logical query plan.
+`ResolveAliases` is a logical resolution rule that the spark-sql-Analyzer.md#ResolveAliases[logical query plan analyzer] uses to <<apply, FIXME>> in an entire logical query plan.

-Technically, `ResolveAliases` is just a link:catalyst/Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans], i.e. `Rule[LogicalPlan]`.
+Technically, `ResolveAliases` is just a catalyst/Rule.md[Catalyst rule] for transforming spark-sql-LogicalPlan.md[logical plans], i.e. `Rule[LogicalPlan]`.

-`ResolveAliases` is part of link:spark-sql-Analyzer.adoc#Resolution[Resolution] fixed-point batch of rules.
+`ResolveAliases` is part of spark-sql-Analyzer.md#Resolution[Resolution] fixed-point batch of rules.

-NOTE: `ResolveAliases` is a Scala object inside link:spark-sql-Analyzer.adoc[Analyzer] class.
+NOTE: `ResolveAliases` is a Scala object inside spark-sql-Analyzer.md[Analyzer] class.

 [[example]]
 [source, scala]